 My precious Pebbles is at this writing 10 and will be 11 in August of 2017.
 My youngest son got Pebbles when she was only 9 weeks old, and named her Pebbles because of the markings on her back that look like little pebbles.
 Because of a recent divorce, he was living with us temporarily at the time.
 I was with him when he got her, but she was his dog.
 He took her everywhere with him, they especially enjoyed fishing together.
 She was (and still is) such a tiny little thing and would just follow him around and stay right by his side.

 When Pebbles was only 6 months old, my husband and I moved to Houston for three months for some medical treatment.
-Pebbles was only 6 months old and had just been spayed, what we call her “big girl surgery”.
-While we were gone she was going to be home alone all day while he was at work.
+Pebbles was only 6 months old and had just been spayed, what we called her “big girl surgery”.
+While we were gone she was going to be home alone all day while our son was at work.
 We all agreed that would not be good for her, so together we decided it would be best if she went with us.
-We were only going to be gone for three months and we would be home most of the day, plus she and Chico would have each other for company when we did leave the apartment.
+We were only going to be gone for three months and while we were there we would be home most of the day, plus she and Chico would have each other for company when we did leave the apartment.

 Well, I think you can guess the rest.
 We fell in love with her in those three months and couldn’t bare giving her up.
 In the meantime, unknown to us our son had found an apartment, but they didn’t accept pets.
 Naturally, we were delighted!
+She’s been our sweet Princessa every since.
 All’s well that ends well, as the saying goes.

 I’m sure all Chi parents say the same thing, but it is true that Pebbles is the sweetest dog on earth!
 She has such a sweet, submissive disposition and personality.
 The only time you will ever hear her growl is when you play tug with her and even then it sounds more like someone’s stomach rumbling than a growl.